 Mistake Type 3: Not Understanding the Setup of the Experiment

-If you read our article on the 3 types of act science passages, this mistake is usually connected to experimental design/research intent questions and hypothetical experimental questions.
+This mistake is usually connected to experimental design/research intent questions and hypothetical experimental questions.
 Did you not understand the researcher’s intent?
 Did you not understand the experiment’s design?
 Did you not know the control versus variables?

 Here's an example of an experimental design question:

 Answering this question requires understanding what the titrant and sample solution were.
 In this case, the passage defines what a titrant is and what a sample solution is, but if you misread the passage, it's easy to mix it up, especially since it's just a bunch of liquid being mixed together anyway.

 Be sure to skim the passage for this information if you cannot figure it out from the visuals alone.

 Did you miss key information from the passage needed to answer the questions?
 Make sure you read carefully.
 If you are not 100% sure what the answer is, go back and skim if you have the time.
 Try to be 100% sure before you move on to the next question.